Chronic pain after breast cancer surgery

-Breast cancer is the commonest cancer affecting women and surgery is the main treatment, either to the breast and/or the underarm area.
-There are two main types of breast operation, mastectomy (removal of the whole breast) or removal of the cancerous lump, called lumpectomy or breast-conserving surgery.
-The lymph nodes in the armpit can also be affected and it is common for women to also have a procedure for partial or complete removal of lymph nodes.
+Breast cancer is the most common cancer affecting women, and surgery – either to the breast and/or the underarm area – is the main treatment.
+There are two main types of breast operation: a mastectomy (removal of the whole breast) or a lumpectomy (removal of the cancerous lump) which is a breast-conserving surgery.
+The lymph nodes in the armpit can also be affected and it is common for women to also have a procedure for partial or complete removal of lymph nodes

-Six years later, we resurveyed the women reporting painful symptoms to find out whether they had recovered.
-About half of women with pain at three years were, by then, pain-free but half still had the pain (on average seven to nine years after their mastectomy).
-Of those still with pain, they reported that they had ‘learned to live’ with their painful symptoms – many had tried alternative therapies.
+Six years later, the same women reporting painful symptoms were resurveyed to find out whether they had recovered.
+About half of the women with pain at three years were, by then, pain-free; the other half still had pain (on average seven to nine years after their mastectomy).
+Of those still with pain, the women reported that they had ‘learned to live’ with their painful symptoms – many had tried alternative therapies.

-We have since conducted another Scottish study to understand more about the type of pain experienced both before and after breast cancer surgery.
-We assessed another 400 women before their breast cancer operation, very few reported chronic pain in the breast and upper body.
-After surgery, over half of women reported moderate to severe intensity acute postoperative pain in the first week.
-We know that this pain was not a continuation of any existing pain.
-We found that of the 400 women surveyed, those who had more severe acute pain after surgery were more likely to have chronic pain at four and nine months after their operation.
-This suggests that if we could better control and treat acute postoperative pain, we may reduce the proportion of women experiencing chronic painful symptoms.
+The researchers then conducted another study across Scotland to understand more about the type of pain experienced both before and after breast cancer surgery.
+They assessed another 400 women before their breast cancer operation and very few reported chronic pain in the breast and upper body.
+After surgery, over half of the women reported moderate- to severe-intensity acute pain in the first week after surgery.
+Based on the ‘before’ findings, this pain was not a continuation of any existing pain.
+The researchers found that, of the 400 women surveyed, those who had more severe acute pain after surgery were more likely to have chronic pain at four and nine months after their operation.
+This suggests that if healthcare professionals could better control and treat pain immediately after the operation, they may reduce the proportion of women going on to suffer with chronic painful symptoms.

 Nerve and phantom pains

-Women with neuropathic pain (nerve pain) use terms such as ‘stabbing’, ‘burning’, ‘tingling’, ‘shooting pain’ or ’numbness’.
-Surgeons may have to dissect branches of the main nerve running through the underarm when removing the tumour and surrounding tissue – this is unavoidable, but may be partly responsible for some persistent symptoms.
+Women with neuropathic pain (nerve pain) use terms such as ‘stabbing’, ‘burning’, ‘tingling’, ‘shooting pain’ or ’numbness’ to describe their symptoms.
+Surgeons may have to dissect branches of the main nerve running through the underarm when removing the tumour and surrounding tissue – this is unavoidable, but may be partly responsible for some symptoms.

 Although neuropathic pain is the most common type of pain reported after breast cancer surgery, some women also experience phantom breast pain.
 Phantom pain is pain that seems to come from an amputated limb, breast or other body part.
-Phantom sensations after mastectomy might not involve pain, but there are reports of 17 per cent of patients six years after surgery having phantom breast pain.
+Phantom sensations after mastectomy might not involve pain, but there are reports of 17 per cent of women up to six years after surgery having phantom breast pain.

 What are the risk factors?